Octavius-Dante/Arthelais/ex_10/Readme.md

 **How to see the Preview of the page properly in VSCode and BAS**

-Live preview and Show preview - will mostly fail due to lack of authorization to initiate bootstrap
+Live preview and Show preview - will mostly fail due to lack of authorization to access bootstrap link

-so command > **live preview from browser** should be selected from - command bar as shown below
+so in command palette > **live preview : Show Preview external browser** should be selected as shown below

 </br>